 In addition, investment vehicles have become varied as well.
 There is a wide spectrum of exchange traded funds and mutual funds available beyond the world of stocks and bonds.
 And more and more exotic mechanisms, like digital currency and derivative investments, are entering the market.

 The investment world is broad and varied.
-But through it all, are some basic principles all investors should understand and keep in mind.
+But through it all, are some basic principles and stock market basics all investors should understand and keep in mind.